-It is particularly suitable for those optometrists who have had a career break from general optometric practice.
-Students will be taught the current recommended management of commonly encountered ocular pathologies, and how modern instrumentation is used in such management.
+The practical skills to complement this module are taught in OPT019 and you will be taught the current recommended management of commonly encountered ocular pathologies, and how modern instrumentation is used in such management.

 |Credits||10 credits - CET points available|